-- A. Student/principal conference, - B. Action which may include a written assignment related to the referral, corporal punishment, and/or conference involving student and/or teacher, - C. Parent Contact (by phone or mail), and - D. If there is no further referral to the office for five (5) school days, the student will be removed from the ladder.
+- A. Student/principal conference, - B. Action which may include a written assignment related to the referral, corporal punishment, and/or conference involving student and/or teacher, - C. Parent Contact (by phone or mail), and - D. Probation: If there is no further referral to the office for five (5) school days, the student will be removed from the ladder.
+If student has a referral during probation, option to extend probation days or move student up to next step of discipline.

-- Student/principal conference, - B. Up to two (2) days of in-school isolation (ISI), or corporal punishment, - C. Parent Contact (by phone or personal visit), - D. Behavior Intervention Plan shall be put in place. - E. If there is no further referral to the office for ten (10) school days, the student will be removed from the ladder.
+- A. Student/principal conference, - B. Up to two (2) days of in-school intervention (ISI), corporal punishment, or service learning project, - C. Parent Contact (by phone or personal visit), - D. Behavior Intervention Plan shall be put in place, and - E. Probation: If there is no further referral to the office for ten (10) school days, the student will be removed from the ladder.
+If student has a referral during probation, option to extend probation days or move student up to next step of discipline.

-- Student/principal conference, - B. Up to five (5) days of in-school isolation (ISI) or up to three (3) days of out-of-school suspension, - C. Parent Contact (by phone or personal visit), - D. Behavior Intervention Plan shall be put in place or updated, - E. A Functional Behavior Assessment (FBA) may be requested - F. Parent/student/principal conference required at school before student may return to regular school program, - G. If there is no further referral to the office for fifteen (15) school days, the student will be removed from the ladder.
+- A. Student/principal conference, - B. Up to two (2) days of in-school intervention (ISI) or up to two (2) days of out-of-school suspension (OSS), or combination of ISI and OSS, - C. Parent Contact (by phone or personal visit), - D. Behavior Intervention Plan shall be put in place or updated, - E. A Functional Behavior Assessment (FBA) may be requested, - F. Parent/student/principal conference required at school before student may return to regular school program, and - G. Probation: If there is no further referral to the office for fifteen (15) school days, the student will be removed from the ladder.
+If student has a referral during probation, option to extend probation days or move student up to next step of discipline.

-- A. Student/principal conference, - B. Up to five (5) days of out-of-school suspension, - C. Parent Contact (by phone or personal visit), - D. Behavior Intervention Plan shall be put in place or updated, with FBA (if appropriate) - E. Parent/student/principal conference required at school before student may return to regular school program, - F. If there is no further referral to the office for twenty (20) school days, the student will be removed from the ladder.
+- A. Student/principal conference. - B. Up to three (3) days of out-of-school suspension, - C. Parent Contact (by phone or personal visit), - D. Behavior Intervention Plan shall be put in place or updated, adding FBA (if appropriate to address behavior pattern), - E. Parent/student/principal conference required at school before student may return to regular school program, and - F. Probation: If there is no further referral to the office for twenty (20) school days, the student will be removed from the ladder.
+If student has a referral during probation, option to extend probation days or move student up to next step of discipline.

-- A. Student/principal conference. - B. Up to Ten (10) days of out-of-school suspension, - C. Referral to Discipline Review Committee and, to consider recommendation of long term suspension, expulsion, or optional/alternative placement, - D. Parent Contact (by phone and certified mail), - E. Parent/student/principal conference required at the district and school level before student may return to school, - F. May not attend or participate in any school activity on any school campus (to include athletic events) pending the outcome of the district discipline hearing. - G. Possible other restrictions may be required due to suspension, expulsion, or Alternative placement.
+- Student/principal conference, - B. Up to Ten (10) days of out-of-school suspension, - C. Referral to Discipline Review Committee to uphold, amend or modify recommendation of the principal, - D. Parent Contact (by phone, personal visit with signature and/or certified mail),

+- E. Student may not attend or participate in any school activity on any school campus (to include athletic events) pending the outcome of the district discipline hearing, and - F. Possible other restrictions may be required due to suspension, expulsion, or Alternative placement.

-Suggested steps for Behavior offenses:
+SUGGESTED steps for Behavior offenses: